-- If going to college involves moving to a new location, you're qualified to join an ACA plan under a Special Enrollment Period (SEP).
-Visit the HealthCare.gov site for more information about special enrollment and open enrollment periods.
+- If going to college involves moving to a new location, you're qualified to join an ACA plan under a special enrollment period (SEP), which allows you to enroll in a plan midyear without having to wait for open enrollment.

 - Students with low incomes may be able to lower the cost of their ACA plans with tax credits called subsidies.You must enroll through a state or federal insurance marketplace to qualify.
 You may want to check if you qualify before deciding to buy ACA coverage.

 - If you file your own tax returns, your premium subsidy is based on your income.
 But if your parents claim you on their return, the combined income is used to calculate your eligibility.

 ACA Catastrophic plans Catastrophic health plans are another Health Insurance Marketplace option.
 These programs have low prices, but the annual deductible — $9,100 in 2023 — is very high.
 To enroll in a Catastrophic plan, you must be either under the age of 30 or qualify for a hardship exemption.

 Although Catastrophic plans usually cost less, you can’t use a tax credit to further reduce your cost.
 Before you choose a Catastrophic plan, check to see if you qualify for a premium tax credit based on your income.
 If so, a Bronze or Silver plan might be a better value.
 For example:

 Short-term medical insurance Short-term medical insurance is an affordable alternative that could work well for young adults with tight budgets.
 Short-term plans don't have to comply with ACA regulations, however, and don't have the same level of coverage as marketplace plans.
 You also could be denied coverage or pay higher rates if you have preexisting conditions, such as diabetes.